 The trick to super-tender meatballs?
 Cooking them in the oven!
 It allows plenty of moisture and flavour to stay in your meatballs where they belong.
 Cheddar cheese and a crusty ciabatta loaf add an indulgent touch to this delicious dish.

 shredded Cheddar cheese(ContainsMilk)

 bake-at-home ciabatta(ContainsGluten, SoyMay be present Egg, Milk, Sesame, Tree Nuts, Lupin)

 Preheat the oven to 240°C/220°C fan-forced.
 Thinly slice the garlic.
 Finely chop the carrot (unpeeled).
 Cut the broccoli into small florets and cut the stalk into 1cm pieces.
 Trim the green beans, then slice in half.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the meatballs and cook until browned, 5-7 minutes (the meatballs will continue cooking in step 4).
 Transfer the meatballs to a medium baking dish and set aside.

-Return the frying pan to a medium-high heat with a drizzle of olive oil if needed.
-Add the garlic, dried oregano and zucchini and cook until fragrant, 1-2 minutes.
+Return the pan to a medium-high heat with a drizzle of olive oil, if needed.
+Add the garlic, dried oregano and carrot and cook until fragrant, 1-2 minutes.
 Add the passata and sugar and bring to the boil.
 Season to taste with salt and pepper.
 Pour the sauce over the meatballs in the baking dish and sprinkle with the shredded Cheddar cheese.
 Bake until the cheese is melted, 10 minutes.